ptzagk/greenlock-cli/README.md

       --debug BOOLEAN           show traces and logs

-      --tls-sni-01-port NUMBER  Port number to perform tls-sni-01 challenge.
+      --tls-sni-01-port NUMBER  Use TLS-SNI-01 challenge type with this port.
+(Default is 443) (must be 443 with most production servers) (Boulder allows 5001 in testing mode)

-                                Boulder in testing mode defaults to 5001. (default: 443 and 5001)
+      --http-01-port [NUMBER]   Use HTTP-01 challenge type with this port, used for SimpleHttp challenge.
+(Default is 80) (must be 80 with most production servers)

-      --http-01-port [NUMBER]   Port used in the SimpleHttp challenge.
-(Default is 80)
+      --dns-01                  Use DNS-01 challenge type.

       --rsa-key-size [NUMBER]   Size (in bits) of the RSA key.
 (Default is 2048)